Pathfinder - Bard Archetypes Breakdown

 Compatible Archetypes: Celebrity, Daredevil, Detective, Geisha, Songhealer, Street Performer

-Whistle the Wind (Su): Fantastic for sailors, but almost entirely useless for adventurers.
-Gust of Wind is very situational, and it's available as a spell.
+(Su): Fantastic for sailors, but almost entirely useless for adventurers.
+Gust of Wind is very situational, and it's available as a 2nd-level spell.
+If you need it, you can buy scrolls or a wand or something.

-World Traveler (Ex): The list of knowledge skills is decent, but Linguistics really won't get you anything interesting.
+(Ex): The list of knowledge skills is decent, but Linguistics really won't get you anything interesting.
 The rerolls are also nice.
+It's a fine ability, but it's definitely not an improvement on Bardic Knowledge.

 Replaced Features: Bardic Knowledge, Countersong, Inspire Competense, Mass Suggestion, Suggestion, Versatile Performance, Well-Versed